kynex7510/3dbrew/content/ACTA:ReissueAccountPassword.md

 # Description

 Requests the issuing of a temporary password (valid for 24 hours) via an email sent to the account's mail address.
+The account slot must be 0xFE.
+Therefore, this command can only be used with the currently loaded account.